 Philo High School is a two-time winner of the Ohio Department of Education’s Schools of Promise award.

-Roseville Elementary School received the 2016 and 2017 Momentum Award, presented by the State Board of Education, in recognition for exceeding expectations in student growth for the year.
+Roseville Elementary School has won the Momentum Award, presented by the State Board of Education, for three consecutive years in recognition for exceeding expectations in student growth for the year.

 State Auditor’s Award